Instrumentation

 SWATH LC-MS/MS

 SWATH mass spectrometry is a data-independent acquisition (DIA) technique for detecting and quantifying all detectable compounds in a complex sample.
-Only the SCIEX TripleTOF instrument performs this analysis.
+Our instruments combine DIA with a data-dependent acquisition (DDA or IDA).
+DDA first identifies proteins in a given sample and builds an ion library, which we use for the quantification process in SWATH mode.

 Multiple Reaction Monitoring (MRM LC-MS/MS)

-Technique especially suited for quantification of specific, single proteins of particular interest (HCPs).
+This technique is especially suited for quantifying specific, single proteins of particular interest (HCPs).
 MRM has high sensitivity and specificity, thus making it perfect for targeted analysis of a set of low-level proteins, even if they are only ppm-level abundant.

 Sample Prep Robotics